goodiesavolonte/goodiesavolonte.github.io/_posts/2013-11-30-mussels-with-chorizo-parsley.md

 [<img class="alignnone size-full wp-image-764" alt="Mussels with Chorizo & Parsley" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/mussels-with-chorizo-parsley-01.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/mussels-with-chorizo-parsley-01.jpg)

 Last week, we were posting a [colorful and fragrant salad](http://www.goodiesavolonte.com/2013/11/20/beet-fennel-heirloom-carrot-salad/) with beets and carrots that we found at the market.
 On the same day at the market, we also stumbled upon live mussels from Prince Edward County.
 As soon as I saw those mussels, I was reminded of a dish we made on our trip to France last summer.
-It&#8217;s a very classic mussel recipe but with the addition of chorizo, and it makes a huge difference.
-I can&#8217;t tell you how much we love chorizo.
+It's a very classic mussel recipe but with the addition of chorizo, and it makes a huge difference.
+I can't tell you how much we love chorizo.
 We even tried to bring some back from our trip but it all got seized by the customs back in Toronto (a cruel ending for these beautiful sausages if you ask me).

 <!--more-->